f0c1s/f0c1s.github.io/react-web-dev/counter/counter.md

 }
 ```

-I have no idea why this was called; my guess is that it is due to types and params we end up at this function.
+I have no idea why this was called; my guess is that it is due to types and params, and we end up at this function.

 `doubleIt` calls `createAction`, which calls `actionCreator`, which calls `prepareAction`.

-`createAction` when invoked with
+`createAction` when invoked with a `prepareAction` function along with `type` param, results in `ActionCreatorWithPreparedPayload` interface being invoked.

+`ActionCreatorWithPreparedPayload` comes from the type `_ActionCreatorWithPreparedPayload`.

+### `PayloadActionCreator` type

 ```typescript
 /**